 ATV flight phases

-The flight of Jules Verne differed from the later ones, because it was used to demonstrate a number of special ATV features - attitude control, ATV Control Centre’s capability to perform orbit navigation with its own GPS, its ability to execute orbital and collision avoidance manoeuvres, the latter being a key safety feature for the ISS.
+The flight of ATV Jules Verne, the first ATV launched in 2008, differed from later flights, because it was used to demonstrate a number of special ATV features such as attitude control, ATV Control Centre’s capability to perform orbit manoeuvres and collision avoidance manoeuvres, the latter being a key safety requirement for the International Space Station.

-The ATV is launched from French Guiana (ATV-2 was be launched on 16 February, at 21:50 GMT, 18:50 local time in Kourou) by an Ariane 5 ES rocket and injected into a 51.6 degree orbit - the same as the ISS - at an altitude of around 260 km, whilst the Station's altitude is around 340.
-Approximately 75 minutes after lift-off, when separation is confirmed with the launcher, the ATV becomes a fully automatic spaceship.
+ATV is launched from French Guiana by an Ariane 5 ES rocket and injected into a 51.6 degree orbit - the same as the International Space Station - at an altitude of around 260 km, around 100 km lower than the Station.
+Approximately 75 minutes after liftoff, when separation is confirmed with the launcher, ATV becomes a fully automatic spaceship.

 Next, ATV enters a phasing stage of the mission.
-A set of orbital manoeuvres prepared by the ATV Control Centre are executed to bring ATV to a distance of 39 km behind and 5 km below the ISS.
-If needed, the ATV can hold a parked position 2000 km from the ISS.
+A set of orbital manoeuvres executed by the ATV Control Centre bring ATV to a distance of 39 km behind and 5 km below the International Space Station.
+If needed, ATV can hold a parked position 2000 km from the Station.

 Rendezvous and docking

-After successful completion of the phasing, the ATV is ready to dock with the ISS (Thursday, 24 February, for ATV-2).
-The ATV sets up a direct link with the Station, allowing the ATV to start relative and accurate navigation to the ISS using GPS technology.
+When phasing is finished, ATV is ready to dock with the International Space Station.
+ATV sets up a direct link with the Station, allowing it to start relative and accurate navigation using GPS technology.

-At a distance of 249 m, the ATV computers use videometer and telegoniometer data for final approach and docking manoeuvres.
-The approach of the ATV to the ISS slows down to 7 cm/s - approximate speed of a turtle.
+At a distance of 249 m, ATV's computers use videometer and telegoniometer data for final approach and docking manoeuvres.
+ATV's speed relative to Station slows down to 7 cm/s - about the speed of a turtle.

 As ATV gets closer to its objective, ATV-CC ground controllers direct the ATV in a step-by-step predefined approach.
-This approach requires authorisation from Rus-sian Mission Control Centre in Moscow (MCC-M) because the ATV docks on the Russian Zvezda segment of ISS.
-Overall coordination with Mission Control Centre in Houston (MCC-H) is also required as they are responsible for the entire ISS.
-For each of these steps, the ATV performs automated manoeuvres.
+This approach requires authorisation from the Russian Mission Control Centre in Moscow because ATV docks with the Russian Zvezda segment of Station.
+Coordination with Mission Control Centre in Houston is also necessary as they are responsible for the entire Space Station.
+For each of these steps, ATV performs automated manoeuvres.

 Extension of the Station

-Once docked, ATV remains an intrinsic part of the ISS for up to six months, becoming an extension of the Station.
+Once docked, ATV remains an intrinsic part of the International Space Station for up to six months, becoming an extension of the orbital outpost.

-ATV uses up to 4 tonnes of propellant to raise the ISS altitude which naturally de-creases with the residual atmospheric drag.
+ATV uses up to 4 tonnes of propellant to raise the Space Station's altitude which naturally decreases with due to atmospheric drag.

-After six months of being an extension of the Station, ATV is loaded with up to 6.5 tonnes of material no longer required by the ISS, and separates with the same safety procedures performed for the docking.
+After six months of being an extension of the Station, ATV is loaded with up to 6.5 tonnes of material no longer required on the International Space Station, and separates with the same safety procedures performed for the docking.

-The ATV then burns up completely during a guided and controlled re-entry high over the Pacific Ocean.
+ATV then burns up completely during a guided and controlled reentry high over the Pacific Ocean.